hydroaggie/hydroaggie.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
-description: publications by categories in reversed chronological order.
-For a full list of publications, see our <a href="https://scholar.google.com/citations?user=Md_6je0AAAAJ&hl=en">Google Scholar</a>.
+description: Publications by categories in reversed chronological order.
+For a full list of publications, see our Google Scholar page.
 nav: true
 nav_order: 1
 ---